 - 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
 Identify the defining bank of any natural wetland within 20 metres of the proposed clearing footprint. - 3.
-Provide detail on all proposed mechanical clearing method/s including how clearing will be undertaken, and location and extent of mechanical clearing per method/s.

-4. Demonstrate how mechanical clearing will not occur inside the defining bank of any natural wetland or within 20 metres of the defining bank of any natural wetland.
+Identify any clearing required for necessary access.
+Access will not be considered "necessary" where access can be reasonably gained via an alternate track that avoid clearing. - 4.
+Provide detail on all proposed mechanical clearing method/s including how clearing will be undertaken (i.e. slashing), and location and extent of mechanical clearing per method/s. - 5.
+Demonstrate that mechanical clearing, other than mechanical clearing for necessary access, will not occur inside the defining banks of a natural wetland or within 20 meters of the defining bank of any natural wetland.